OSGConnect/connectbook/flocking/osg-flock.md

 The requirements are:

+ * A public IP address, forward and reverse DNS
+ * Ability to open firewall ports
  * HTCondor has to authenticate via GSI.
 At the minimum, the submit host has to have a host certificate and a list of trusted CAs under */etc/grid-security/certificates/*